Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 Medically Written by: Ramjan Ali (B.Sc Nursing)

-Medically Reviewed by: Dr. Rajesh Sharma, MBBS, General Physician, India
+Medically Reviewed by: Dr. Rajesh Sharma, MBBS, General Physician

 Introduction to Vitamin C Deficiency